WCE Early Childhood Education Application

 College Information

-List all colleges and submit UNOFFICIAL transcripts for all college credit received.
+colleges and submit UNOFFICIAL transcripts for all college credit received.

 Current WWU students: Include a Transfer Equivalency Report for all transfer credits (including AP & IB).